Pakistani Couple's Popular Morris County Hot Chicken Restaurant Expands Once Again

-Namkeen Hot Chicken will soon be coming to Parsippany at 9 North Beverwyck Road in Lake Hiawatha.
+Namkeen Hot Chicken will soon be coming to Parsippany at 9 North Beverwyck Road in Lake Hiawatha, the North Bergen couple tells Daily Voice.

 The restaurant first opened in Chatham in Fall 2020, and later two more popped up in Metuchen and Brooklyn, NY.